 Although there are a few amazing select teachers the staff is overall crude and seem to dislike children.
 If you can avoid sending your children here.
 The positive reviews here have to be fake.

 Arrowhead Elementary School is a public elementary school in Aurora.
 The principal of Arrowhead Elementary School is Heidi Shriver.
-632 children attend Arrowhead Elementary School and identify primarily as Asian/Pacific Islander; Asian; and White, non-Hispanic.
-34% of the 632 students here get reduced lunch prices.
-The ratio of students to teachers at Arrowhead Elementary School is 16:1.
+632 students attend Arrowhead Elementary School and identify mostly as Asian/Pacific Islander; Asian; and White, non-Hispanic.
+34% of the 632 students here have subsidized lunches.
+The student to teacher ratio at Arrowhead Elementary School is 16:1.
 Vassar Elementary School is one of the nearest elementary schools.